What to buy in May: Memorial Day steals, Mother's Day gifts, and more!

 Home Appliances and Grilling Gear

-"Memorial Day sales are largely about home goods, as households conduct spring cleaning and stores try to clear out the warehouse to make way for outdoor items," said Benjamin Glaser, features editor at DealNews.
+"Memorial Day sales are largely about home goods, as households conduct spring cleaning and stores try to clear out the warehouse to make way for outdoor items," said DealNews' Glaser.
 "Refrigerators and washers could see 20 percent off — major savings on expensive items — while discounts on toasters and blenders could top 30 percent."

 Glaser points to deals on washers and dryers at Whirlpool Outlet, where using the coupon code "SIGNUP10" nabs you an extra 10 percent off.
 These items, which start at $539, also qualify for free shipping.